SKI CITY'S DOWNTOWN BAR CRAWL CHALLENGE!

 START: BRIGHAM YOUNG’S STATUE AT TEMPLE SQUARE

 In Salt Lake, all roads lead to Temple Square, literally.
-The street numbering system here starts with the four streets that surround the square proper—North Temple, West Temple, South Temple and Main Street—and then counts out by 100s in each cardinal direction.
-Start the crawl at the top of Main Street beneath the large statue of of Salt Lake founder Brigham Young, who led the Mormon Pioneers to Salt Lake City in 1847.
+The street numbering system here starts with the four streets that surround the square proper — North Temple, West Temple, South Temple, and Main Street—and then counts out by 100s in each cardinal direction.
+Start the crawl at the top of Main Street beneath the large statue of Salt Lake founder Brigham Young, who led the Mormon Pioneers to Salt Lake City in 1847.
 His bronze likeness casts a stern gaze down Main Street and, despite the Mormon forbearance of alcohol, will point you in the direction of the more secular SLC.

 PHOTO OP: Before you head out, venture north into the Main Street Plaza, a picturesque space with a reflecting pool and a spectacular view of the iconic Salt Lake Temple.

 Head south on Main Street and take the first left onto 100 South and discover BTG Wine Bar.
 Inside this quiet little boîte you’ll find more than 75 varietals by the glass and a tasty menu of small bites to accompany your sips.

 ALONG THE WAY: You’ll pass through the heart of City Creek Center, the downtown shopping mall.
 Stop into the Chalk Garden Co-op, a local boutique featuring an excellently curated selection of clothing and hard goods.